 Datto does not recommend protecting a production system with more than one Datto appliance at the same time.
 Even if they have different scheduled backup times, both systems cannot work in tandem with each other, because they both store information in the same location on the protected server with the same naming schemes, and will overwrite each others' changes to those files.

 Follow these steps to resolve this problem:

 Check for services

-Check that all 3 services are present on the target machine via services.msc
+Check that all 3 services are present on the protected machine via services.msc: